Ramesht95/Ramesh-T/about.md

 **Typing Speed Certification** - **Typing.com**

-Completed the Advanced Unit with a typing speed of 34 WPM and an accuracy of 96%.
-Pursuing this certification helped me improve my typing efficiency and accuracy, which supports my day-to-day responsibilities as a technical writer.
+Completed the Advanced Unit in touch typing with a speed of 34 WPM and 96% accuracy.
+This structured program focused on building muscle memory and finger placement to improve typing fluency and accuracy.
+Gaining proficiency in touch typing has enhanced my overall productivity and supports my work as a technical writer.

 <iframe src="documents/Touch_typing_Cert.pdf" width="100%" height="600px">
     This browser does not support PDFs.
 Please download the PDF to view it: